RaenonX/OBS-Streaming-Tool/README.md

 1. Run `py -m flask run`.

-    - Be sure to install flask in your Python environment.
+    - Be sure to install `flask` in your Python environment.

 2. Create a `Browser` source with the URL which flask is running on.
 Default to `http://127.0.0.1/5000`.

-    - The dimension was defaulted to 1920px x 72px, however it's customizable via `templates/main.html`.
+    - The height is defaulted to 72px with the font size of 28px.
+Approximately 2 lines max without weird output.

+    - All things above are customizable by modifying `templates/main.html`.

 ### Setup